M-WEBKEY web page keyer

 External Key mode uses web page transparency to key the web page over a background source

-Background source can be set to Flow in 1 or Matte
+Background source can be set to Input 1 or Matte

 Foreground and external key/mask source is fixed to the web server